Slit-Slide-Sew bijections for planar bipartite maps with prescribed degree: Bipartite maps and Eulerian trees

-To define balanced trees and describe this bijection we need to introduce the word associated to a eulerian tree.
-The \emph{word} associated to a eulerian tree $T$, is the word $\omega(T)$ on the alphabet $\{b, w\}$ obtained by following the border of the tree counterclockwise, ending at the root leaf, and writing $b$ when a black leaf is seen and $w$ for a white one.
-Conjugated trees lead to conjugated words, which means that if $T$ and $T'$ are conjugated, there are two words $\omega_1$ and $\omega_2$ such that $\omega(T)=\omega_1\omega_2$ and $\omega(T')=\omega_2\omega_1$.
+To define balanced trees and describe Schaeffer's bijection we introduce the word associated to a Eulerian tree.
+The \emph{word} associated to a Eulerian tree $\gt$ is the word $\omega(\gt)$ on the alphabet $\{b, w\}$ obtained by following the border of the tree in counterclockwise direction, ending at the root leaf, and writing $b$ when a black leaf is seen and $w$ for a white one (see Figure~\ref{fig:tree-word}).
+Conjugated trees lead to conjugated words, which means that if $\gt$ and $\gt'$ are conjugated, there are two words $\omega_1$ and $\omega_2$ such that $\omega(\gt)=\omega_1\omega_2$ and $\omega(\gt')=\omega_2\omega_1$.

 These words can then be read as bracketing words, $b$ being the closing bracket and $w$ the opening bracket.
-Such a word is \emph{correct} if for every prefix $u$ of it, the number of letters $w$ in $u$ is greater or equal to the number of letters $b$ in $u$.
+A bracketing word is \emph{correct} if for every prefix $u$ of it, the number of letters $w$ in $u$ is greater or equal to the number of letters $b$ in $u$.
 In such a word, each opening bracket is closed by a closing one, we say that those brackets are \emph{matched}.
-This induces a matching on the leaves of the tree.
+This induces a (partial) matching on the leaves of the tree.

-In a eulerian tree, there are exactly two more black leaves than white leaves.
-It follows that in each conjugation class, there are exactly two rooted trees such that $\omega(T) = p_1bp_2b$ with $p_i$ a correct bracketing word.
-The two corresponding leaves are called the \emph{free} leaves.
+Recall that in a Eulerian tree there are exactly two more black leaves than white leaves.
+It follows from the Cycle Lemma that in each conjugation class of Eulerian trees, there are exactly two rooted trees such that $\omega(\gt) = p_1bp_2b$ with $p_1$ and $p_2$ correct bracketing words.
+The two unmatched black leaves in a Eulerian tree are called the \emph{free leaves}.

-A eulerian tree is \emph{balanced} if it is rooted on a free leaf.
-We denote by $\mathcal{T}^*(\tuple{d})$ the set of balanced eulerian trees of degree distribution $\tuple{d}$.
+A Eulerian tree is \emph{balanced} if it is rooted on a free leaf.
+We denote by $\mathcal{T}(\tuple{d})$ the set of balanced Eulerian trees of degree distribution $\tuple{d}$.

-\begin{thm}[\cite{Sch97}] For all $\tuple{d}$, there is a bijection $\close$ between balanced eulerian trees of degree distribution $\tuple{d}$ and eulerian maps of degree distribution $\tuple{d}$. \end{thm}
+\begin{thm}[\cite{Sch97}] For all $\tuple{d}$, there is a bijection $\close$ between balanced Eulerian trees of degree distribution $\tuple{d}$ and Eulerian maps of degree distribution $\tuple{d}$. \end{thm}